We’ve combined expert reviews from independent sources to come up with our Top Ten Travel Insurance for 2017:

 We also looked into the most popular budget backpacker destinations and found that Scotland was a shock favourite.
 Although it's a UK destination travel insurance can still cover you for cancellations or lost luggage.

 The Best Travel Insurance for Gadgets, Phones, & Laptops

 Many people wrongly assume that if they have £2,000 of baggage cover on their travel insurance, their Samsung Galaxy S6 Edge or Macbook Air is covered.
 However, in many cases the so-called "single item limit" - which can be as little as £150 with some cheap travel insurance policies - means that isn't true.

 Our top choices if you want to make sure your gadgets are covered while you are on holiday are:

 - John Lewis Travel Insurance, who provide £2,500 of cover for gadgets (with a £1,500 single item limit) through an add-on policy feature called "Technology Cover"

-- Alpha Travel Insurance, who include £1,000 of cover for phones and laptops as standard
+- Alpha Travel Insurance, who offer a £1,000 add-on of cover for phones and laptops

 Travel Insurance from Banks

 Many banks now provide travel insurance to their current account customers - either as a feature of a paid-for packaged bank account or as a discounted offer.